pinaska/card-generator/README.md

 # card-generator
 A simple card generator built using HTML, CSS and Vanilla JS.
-For my son bd.
+For my son birthday [April 26th]
 --------------
 * started with cloning the Lighthouse Lab project boilerplate
 * using skeleton css framework
-* site langugae - Polish, but I commented in English ;)
+* site language - Polish, but I commented in English ;)